 What Is a Career Assessment?

-Our career assessment uses standardized tests to gather and report a great deal of information about key factors that influence work-related success and happiness.
-These include the individual’s occupational strengths and preferences (e.g., Do you prefer consistent routines or daily changes in what you are doing and the environment in which you work?) and personality factors (e.g., Are you an extrovert or an introvert?).
-Dr. David Parker, CRG’s Postsecondary Disability Specialist and ADD/Life coach, uses these results in conjunction with a structured interview to develop a profile of the types of work and work environments in which you are most likely to thrive.
-He then reports these test results to you, shares a written summary report, and makes personalized recommendations for practical implications such as college majors or job exploration activities that can help you get on “the right track” to greater fulfillment in your work life.
+A career assessment uses standardized tests to gather and report a great deal of information about key factors that influence work-related success and happiness.
+These factors include the individual’s occupational strengths and preferences (e.g., Do you prefer consistent routines or daily changes in what you are doing and the environment in which you work?) and personality factors (e.g., Are you an extrovert or an introvert?).
+A trained evaluator can use these results in conjunction with a structured interview to develop a profile of the types of work and work environments in which you are most likely to thrive.
+The evaluator reports these test results to you and makes personalized recommendations for practical implications, such as college majors or job exploration activities that can help you get on “the right track” to greater fulfillment in your work life.

 Who Can Benefit from a Career Assessment?

 Identifying a successful career path can be exciting and overwhelming at the same time.
 CRG frequently receives calls from high school students, college students, or other adults wanting to make a career change, all of whom seek professional guidance in making these important decisions.
 CRG’s Career Assessments provide highly individualized information and options to people (or their parents) in such situations.

 What Does a Career Assessment at CRG Entail?

 Our career assessment service is designed to examine a client’s vocational interests, personality type, and personal values to target specific career fields for exploration.
 By learning more about their employment-related interests and preferences, individuals can develop more accurate plans of action for moving forward in life with greater confidence.
 The results help clients determine possible college majors, areas of study, and/or vocational paths to consider.
 It is our belief that finding the right “fit” in these areas will help ensure satisfaction with postsecondary options, career choices, and personal fulfillment.